 Formation

 A SG is formed when sufficient interest has been identified for a particular area of study within the scope of 802.11 WG.
 Sufficient interest is determined by a motion in the WG.
 An 802.11 SG is initiated by 50% approval of the 802.11 WG and is subject to approval by the 802 EC.
-During this approval process the 802 EC decides whether a SG is within the scope of 802.11 WG, should be moved to another WG or should be set up as a 802 Executive Committee Study Group.
+During this approval process the 802 EC decides whether a SG is within the scope of 802.11 WG, should be moved to another WG or should be set up as an 802 Executive Committee PAR Study Group.

 Mechanisms that are available for building interest in a SG include presentations at the Wireless Next Generation (WNG) Standing Committee and a call for interest.
 A call for interest may be made by any attendee at an 802.11 WG opening plenary.